Peripheral Artery Disease

 A note from Cleveland Clinic

-You have the ability to prevent PAD or keep it from getting worse by making lifestyle changes.
+You have the ability to prevent peripheral artery disease (PAD) or keep it from getting worse by making lifestyle changes.
 Keep all of your follow-up appointments with your healthcare provider and vascular specialist, and take the medicines they prescribe for all of your conditions.
 Knowing the warning signs of PAD complications helps you know when to ask for help, too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy